• Skip to main content

 Smoky sausage, colorful bell peppers, tender rice, and just the right kick of Cajun spice all come together in one skillet for a hearty, weeknight-friendly meal that tastes like it simmered all day.

-Cajun sausage and rice in a white bowl with veggies, garnished with sliced green onions.
+A large serving of Cajun sausage and rice in a white bowl.

 And the best part?
-Like my Creamy Cajun Shrimp, it’s ready in under an hour, with minimal prep and almost no cleanup.
+Like my Creamy Cajun Shrimp and Cajun Red Beans and Rice, it's ready in under an hour, with minimal prep and almost no cleanup.
 Think of it as comfort food with a Cajun attitude.

 Jump to: